critical design lab

 Aimi Hamraie is a critical maker, design historian and ethnographer, and professor based in Nashville, Tennessee.
 They are Assistant professor of Medicine, Health, & Society and American Studies at Vanderbilt University.
 In addition to directing Mapping Access, Hamraie is the author of Building Access: Universal Design and the Politics of Disability, as well as articles in Design and Culture, Disability Studies Quarterly, Foucault Studies, Hypatia, Philosophia, and Age Culture Humanities.
 Their current book project, Enlivened City: public bodies, healthy spaces, livable worlds, explores the politics of livability, health promotion, and evidence-based urban design.
 Hamraie also runs Office Ecologies, an art-science-humanities collaboration concerned with enlivening spaces of knowledge work.

 Kevin Gotkin is an academic, activist, and artist.
-He is a Ph.D.
-Candidate at the University of Pennsylvania, where his research examines disability and media in the U.S. in the late 20th century.
-He currently teaches disability studies, media theory, and identity politics at New York University.
+He is a Visiting Assistant Professor of Media, Culture, & Communication at NYU, where his research examines disability and media in the U.S. in the late 20th century.
+His teaching and artistic practice currently focuses on equitable and inclusive DJ artistry.
 And he is a Co-Founder of Disability/Arts/NYC, an arts advocacy organization that supports New York’s emerging disability arts scene.

 Leah Samples is a founding member of the Mapping Access project, which she developed with Aimi Hamraie as a Library Dean's Fellow while pursuing her M.A. in Community Research and Action at Vanderbilt University.
 Currently, Samples is a second-year Ph.D. student in the Department of History and Sociology of Science at the University of Pennsylvania.
 Her areas of interest include the history of disability, medicine, and technology in the mid-twentieth century.
 In addition to the Critical Design Lab, Samples is at work on two research projects.
 One explores the roles and experiences of families and students as participants in the production of mental deficiency in postwar America at the Elwyn Training School in Media, Pennsylvania.
 The other looks at the history of rehabilitation engineering in the U.S. with a particular focus on Warren Bledsoe and his influence on orientation and mobility practices, such as the long cane technique, in the mid-twentieth century.